-Your job search and interview process have finally paid off, however with two competing offers, with each presenting certain benefits that make it a good fit.
+Your job search and interview process have finally paid off, however with two competing offers, each presenting certain benefits that make it a good fit.

 The first thing you should do is just take a moment and remind yourself that some people would riot to be in the position you are in.